Against (album)

-Against is the seventh studio album by Brazilian metal band Sepultura, released in 1998 through Roadrunner Records.
+Against is the seventh studio album by Brazilian heavy metal band Sepultura, released in 1998 through Roadrunner Records.
 It is the band's first release with frontman Derrick Green, who replaced group founder Max Cavalera in 1997.

 Album information

 Like Roots before it, the album has a variety of guest musicians and incorporates tribal influences.
 Japanese percussion elements are added with the assistance of taiko group Kodo.

 The songs "Against", "Choke" and "Tribus" were released as singles, with a music video accompanying "Choke".
 The video featured footage from the Barulho Contra Fome (Noise Against Hunger) concert that was the first show of the Against tour.
 This performance included guest appearances from the Xavante tribe, who were featured on Roots (as documented in the "Choke" video) as well as Mike Patton, Jason Newsted, Carlinhos Brown, original Sepultura guitarist Jairo Guedz and Coffin Joe (whose "blessing" of the band performed during this concert turned up as a B-side entitled "Prenúncio" on the Tribus EP).

 The flute section of "Kamaitachi" performed by Kodo is based on "The Hunted", which appeared on Kodo's Ibuki album and was originally composed for the soundtrack of the movie of the same name.
 The song "The Waste" (a vocal version of "Kamaitachi" featuring Mike Patton that appeared on the single B-sides) is featured in the movie Freddy vs. Jason and its soundtrack.